hashgraph/hedera-block-node/server/docs/design/live-streaming/bidi-producer-consumers-streaming.md

 ## Terms

-**BlockItem** - The BlockItem is the primary data structure passed between the producer, the `hedera-block-node` and consumers.
-A defined sequence of BlockItems represent a Block when stored on the `hedera-block-node`.
+**BlockItem** - The BlockItem is the primary data structure passed between the producer, the `hiero-block-node` and consumers.
+A defined sequence of BlockItems represent a Block when stored on the `hiero-block-node`.

 **Bidirectional Streaming** - Bidirectional streaming is an [HTTP/2 feature](https://datatracker.ietf.org/doc/html/rfc9113#name-streams-and-multiplexing)
 allowing both a client and a server emit a continuous stream of frames without waiting for responses.
 In this way, gRPC